danielbodnar/awesome-stars/README.md

 - [mikeroyal/Digital-Forensics-Guide](https://github.com/mikeroyal/Digital-Forensics-Guide) - Digital Forensics Guide.
 Learn all about Digital Forensics, Computer Forensics, Mobile device Forensics, Network Forensics, and Database Forensics.
 - [deepfence/FlowMeter](https://github.com/deepfence/FlowMeter) - ⭐ ⭐  Use ML to classify flows and packets as benign or malicious. ⭐ ⭐
 - [frappe/frappe](https://github.com/frappe/frappe) - Low code web framework for real world applications, in Python and Javascript
-- [GyulyVGC/sniffnet](https://github.com/GyulyVGC/sniffnet) - Application to comfortably monitor your Internet traffic 🕵️‍♂️
+- [GyulyVGC/sniffnet](https://github.com/GyulyVGC/sniffnet) - Comfortably monitor your Internet traffic 🕵️
 - [bee-san/pyWhat](https://github.com/bee-san/pyWhat) - 🐸   Identify anything. pyWhat easily lets you identify emails, IP addresses, and more.
 Feed it a .pcap file or some text and it'll tell you what it is! 🧙‍♀️
 - [matanolabs/matano](https://github.com/matanolabs/matano) - Open source security data lake for threat hunting, detection & response, and cybersecurity analytics at petabyte scale on AWS
 - [ION28/BLUESPAWN](https://github.com/ION28/BLUESPAWN) - An Active Defense and EDR software to empower Blue Teams